abinit/abinit/doc/tutorial/eph4zpr.md

 Has (all) piezoelectric terms: False
 ```

-We can also invoke *anaddb* from python to have a quick look at the phonon dispersion with:
+We can also invoke *anaddb* directly from python to have a quick look at the phonon dispersion with:

 ```text
 abiview.py ddb MgO_eph_zpr/flow_zpr_mgo/w1//outdata/out_DDB